-Originally from New York, Jenna received an BA in environmental studies (Honors) from Oberlin College in the USA, then moved to Australia a year later.
-She finished her Graduate Diploma in counselling from ACAP, completed a Master’s degree in Counselling and Psychotherapy from Torrens University (JNI), and wrote her master’s thesis on polyamorous parenting, then moved to Melbourne shortly after.
-Not finding a private practice in Melbourne that supported the types of clients she wanted to talk to, she founded Spectra Counselling at the beginning of 2018 to provide a space for people to embrace their differences and find inclusive support to be the people they want to be.
-She uses an integrative therapeutic approach, melding narrative therapy techniques with person-centred techniques to support her clients in their journeys.
-She is polyamorous and pansexual, and interested in intersectional feminism, supporting marginalized identities, and defending peoples’ right to embrace their differences and be themselves.
-She leads workshops on consent and boundaries, polyamory, and body positivity.
-Outside of her practice, she writes and performs poetry, paints, and loves exploring the wonders of Melbourne.
+Originally raised in New York (on Munsee Lenape land), Jenna received an BA in environmental studies (Honors) from Oberlin College in the USA, then moved to Australia a year later.
+She finished her Graduate Diploma in counselling from ACAP, completed a Master’s degree in Counselling and Psychotherapy from Torrens University (JNI), wrote her master’s thesis on polyamorous parenting, then moved to Melbourne shortly after graduation.
+She is a PACFA clinical registrant, and founded Spectra Counselling at the beginning of 2018 to provide a space for people to embrace their differences and find inclusive support to be the people they want to be.